Level 3 & 4 Trauma Hospital Resource Manual

 - Initial GCS not recorded

 Performance improvement can be thought of as a continuous loop of activity surrounding a given issue.
 The three distinct phases of the PI loop are 1) recognition of the issue 2) corrective action and 3) evaluation of the result.
-(See Appendix P: Trauma PI Flowchart.)
+(See Appendix P: Trauma PI Flowchart (MS Word).)

 Enough data must be collected to identify a system or patient care issue.
 This may be a single occurrence of an event that is reported by a staff member or PI committee or it may be a recurrence of a similar or same event several times, which is discovered by chart abstraction or by a registry query.